Bristol-SiD-Development/scripts/background_studies/pyLCIOstuff/README.txt

 Tmoms.py:			Plots a histogram of transverse momenta of particles that left 						the detector.

 zangle.py:			Plots the zenith angle of the electrons and positrons.
 Includes 					a cut for particluar transverse momentum.

+cellHitCount:		unfinished script for getting cell ID - will not loop.